jrasky/wash/README.md

 Read the TODO to learn about what I'm working on.
 Read the source code (especially builtins.rs) to learn what you can currently do with wash.

-Documentation, code optimization, usability, are all WIP.
+Documentation, code optimization, usability, support for anything besides specifically 64-bit linux are all WIP.